-- The National Library (the modern library and Papyrus Museum, but not the astonishing Prunksaal, which is accessed from the nearby Josefsplatz square)
+- The National Library (the modern library and Papyrus Museum, but not the astonishing Prunksaal, which you access from the nearby Josefsplatz square)

 - The Hofburg info centre and imperial shop (now integrated with the Weltmuseum shop, too)

 - The Ephesos Museum (also good for seeing marbled halls and staircases)